The Deluxe Travel Case is an incremental upgrade from standard travel cases, holding 14 games and a removable tray for Switch Lite consoles.

 Overall, yes.
 This is a basic case and should be the bare minimum for anyone who plans to take their Switch anywhere.
 There are bigger carriers that can accommodate the dock, pro controllers, cords, and everything else, but for a simple, every day Switch case, the Deluxe is great.

 I still kind of prefer the Slim, just because of its narrower profile.
 If you have the Switch Elite Backpack, the Slim cases fit perfectly snug in the Switch pocket.
 But otherwise, this is an excellent option.
-If you found this review helpful and decide to purchase, please consider ordering from Amazon using my affiliate link.
+If you found this review helpful and decide to purchase, please consider ordering from eBay using my affiliate link.

 You might consider some other Switch travel cases